mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 console.log(iterator.next());
 ```

-After running that (with the generator uchanged), we get:
+After running that (with the generator unchanged), we get:

 ```
 start